bearlab999/seqdepcov_plot/README.md

 # seqdepcov_plot

-Visualisation for NGS Sequecing Depth and Coverage
+A lightweight Python utility for visualising per-base sequencing depth and coverage from BAM-derived depth files.